-Mick Dumke is a reporter and columnist for ProPublica Illinois.
-Since joining ProPublica, his work has focused on politics and criminal justice, including investigations of the underground gun trade, secret law enforcement databases and corruption in state and Chicago city government.
+Mick Dumke is a reporter for ProPublica.
+His work has focused on politics and government, including investigations of local and federal gun policies, secret police databases and corruption at Chicago City Hall.
 Mick came to ProPublica after two years on the Watchdogs team at the Chicago Sun-Times, where he reported on civil liberties, the war on drugs and the dismantling of public housing.
 Before that, he spent almost a decade as a politics writer and editor for the Chicago Reader.
-He has also worked as a reporter and editor at the Chicago Reporter magazine, taught social studies at an alternative high school and studied religion at Northwestern University and McCormick Theological Seminary.
+He has also worked as a reporter and editor at the Chicago Reporter, taught social studies at an alternative high school, and studied religion at Northwestern University and McCormick Theological Seminary.